Mohammed-Nedjima/newsletter-sign-up-form/README.md

 ### What I learned

--I learned how to validate html forms using JavaScript and how to store the form data localy on the project diractory using:
+-I learned how to validate html forms using JavaScript and how to store the form data locally on the project directory using:

 ```js
 localStorage.getItem("formData", JSON.stringify(data));
 ```

--I learned also how to rout between pages when clicking on a button using js with the code below:
+-I also learned how to route between pages when clicking on a button using JS with the code below:

 ```js
 location.href = "./sucess.html";